-Whether it’s a small decision—like what to have for lunch—or something as major as a career change, knowing how to make more effective decisions can help us avoid the anxiety of regretting our choices later and can even help us build more good habits.
+Whether it’s a small decision—like what to have for lunch—or something as major as a career change, knowing how to make better decisions can help us avoid the anxiety of regretting our choices later and can even help us build more good habits.

 Try keeping these three steps in mind next time you have a big decision to make.

 How to make better decisions in 3 steps

 When you’re choosing between lots of options, do you like to lay them all out in front of you at once?
 If you do, that’s a good habit to have.

 It turns out looking over all your options at once can help you make a better choice.

 A study used a series of experiments to test this.
 In each experiment, participants were given a set of choices and asked to select the best one.
 Each set included an objectively “best” choice, though it was not always immediately obvious.
 Some experiments included some mental math to compare pricing options, for instance.